JanOonk/LatextTest/README.md

 # LatextTest

 Based on below tests and tried with different themes, the best option would be SVG, only in Dark theme it's not visible and in Dimmed it's not that readable.
-So maybe better is still the PNG black on white version although is not scalable.
+So maybe better is still the PNG black on white version although is not scalable it's good enough when you zoom in.

 ## Black on Black (doesn't work very well with Default Dark Theme)
 ### GIF version (lower quality / doesn't render very nice):